-Understanding the basics about secured vs unsecured credit is crucial to better manage your finances.
+Our credit counseling advice is to make sure you understand the basics about secured vs unsecured credit cards.
+This is crucial in order to better manage your finances.
 The types of credit impact your financial stability and health in numerous ways.

 Secured vs Unsecured Credit Cards